marcmylemans/ad-password-reset/README.md

 - `flask` and `ldap3` Python packages
 - LDAPS (Active Directory over SSL, port 636)
 - A service account in Active Directory with delegated "Reset user passwords" rights on the user OU
+- A service account in Active Directory with delegated "Read lockoutTime" rights on the user OU
+- A service account in Active Directory with delegated "Write lockoutTime" rights on the user OU

 ---